sbowman/migrations/README.md

 As of version 1.3, the `migrations` package supports asynchronous migrations (see the `/async` flag below).
-This allows longer running migrations to run in the background, while allowning the main, syncrhonous migrations to complete.
+This allows longer running migrations to run in the background, while allowning the main, synchronous migrations to complete.

 If you use the `Migrate` function, it will block until all asynchronous migrations complete.